 If you are currently taking autoimmune disease treatments and have no idea how they work, then shame on you.

 You should be more than aware of the things that go into your body.
-You should understand the dynamics of autoimmune disease treatments, and how they work when it comes to your inflammation.
+You should be understanding Crohns disease the dynamics of autoimmune disease treatments, and how they work when it comes to your inflammation.

 How Do Autoimmune Disease Treatments Work?

 I was sitting at my desk and wanted to find out what made Remicade do what it did.
 I wanted to find out how these types of immune suppressants worked so that I could find natural forms that did the same thing.

 Crazy I know.
 But after days of research I came across a strong list of immunosuppressants that were of natural substance.

 People with autoimmune diseases such as Crohns have too much protein called Tumor Necrosis Factor-Alpha (TNF-alpha) in their body.